GarveyJLi/flashcard-app/README.md

 Creating a new flashcard:

 The user can tap the plus sign in the bottom right corner to bring up an interface with editable textfields that allow them to create a new flashcard.
-If the X in the bottom right is tapped, the user will be returned to the previous flashcard.
+If the X in the bottom right is tapped, the previous flashcard will slide back in and be displayed.
 Once all fields are filled out, the save icon in the bottom left can be tapped to save the new flashcard.
 If not all fields are filled out, an error message will pop up.
-If succesfully saved, the new flashcard is displayed and a message will pop up saying the flashcard was succesfully created.
+If succesfully saved, the new flashcard slides in and is displayed and a message will pop up saying the flashcard was succesfully created.

 Editting the flashcard: